-The word ‘shark’ on its own is enough to send chills down peoples’ spine.
+The word ‘shark’ on its own is enough to send chills down peoples’ spines.
 The fear for this large predatory fish is somewhat lost on the iridescent shark, just like the red tail sharks.

 Iridescent sharks, also known as the siamese shark or sutchi catfish, are a species of catfish native to Southeast Asia and Thailand.

 In the aquarium, they provide a lot of schooling activities.
 They are favored for their behavior and appearance.

 If you are thinking about keeping this fish, you should read our complete care guide below to learn everything you need to know.

 Iridescent Shark Facts & Overview

 |Up to 48 inches